TripsBrazilChapada dos Veadeiros

 • 6 nights camping on Kalunga family land (double-occupancy tent included)

-• Meals (full board) on the trail: breakfasts, trail snacks and dinners, cooked by Kalunga host families (vegetarian and vegan options available)
+• Meals (full board) on the trail: breakfasts, trail snacks, and dinners cooked by Kalunga host families

 • 4x4 support vehicle carrying all camping equipment and extra baggage